ApptivaAG/bones-gulp-docker-starter-kit/README.md

 1. `docker-compose up -d` in the root of the cloned repo.
 1. Open `localhost:3000` in your browser.
 1. Follow the process to setup WordPress.
-1. Go to `Themes` and activate the Bones theme.
+1. Start to make changes to the `src/` files and see your browser refreshing automatically.